- November 30, 2015

 Statistics released by the GDOT this fall show a 25 percent increase in fatalities the first quarter of this year compared to 2014.
 This increases the average number of fatalities a month to 100, which puts Georgia on track to have over 1,200 fatalities this year.
 This number is particularly concerning to officials because it is the highest in almost a decade.

 There have been 948 motor vehicle fatalities in Georgia this year as of late September, which represents a 15 percent increase compared to the same time last year.
 Sixty percent of them resulted from single-vehicle crashes.
 That means the majority of fatalities occur when drivers hit a fixed object, such as a bridge or tree, rather than another vehicle.
+Those affected might consider pursuing an Auto accident lawsuit to address their grievances.
 Although not proven, it is assumed by many officials that this type of crash is largely caused by driver inattention or distraction rather than poor driving skills.
 That presumption is further substantiated by evidence that in the first quarter of the year, 79 percent of the fatalities were the result of driver behavior, 69 percent from failure to maintain the lane (where the vehicle drifts into another lane or off the roadway), and 10 percent from rear-end crashes.
 During that same period, only 38 percent of victims in fatal crashes were wearing their seat belts.

 The GDOT urges people to take responsibility and modify their behavior when they revert to old bad habits.
 Simply by driving alert, buckling up and not texting, drivers can make a real difference in traffic safety.
 Setting that example for your children can also greatly influence their own driving behavior.